Opinion | America is changing. Joe Biden can help us through the transformation.

 On the subject of economic dislocation, it is hard for Trump supporters to dismiss Biden as some kind of snooty "elite" who knows nothing about them — whatever the president tells them to the contrary.
 Biden was born in Scranton, Pa., and has lived his whole adult life (except his years as vice president) in Delaware, a state that has seen its auto and steel industries contract or leave town.
 The policies that Biden and a Democratic Congress pledge to enact would greatly benefit the White working class.
 Biden has a decent chance of convincing at least some Trump voters that a progressive economic agenda could work for them.

 Many people might not know what a policy wonk Biden is at heart.
 This characteristic is important because of the damage Trump and his crew of vandals have done to the executive branch.
-Not only have they made it difficult for vital organizations such as the Environmental Protection Agency to fulfill their assigned missions, but they have also perverted others like the Department of Homeland Security, using them to torment children.
+Not only have they made it difficult for vital organizations such as the Environmental Protection Agency to fulfill their assigned missions, but they have also perverted others, such as the Department of Homeland Security, using them to torment children.
 Biden understands, in detail, how the government is supposed to work.
 He can fix it.

 But Biden's most urgent task, should he win, will be to deal with the deadly coronavirus pandemic that Trump first denied, then botched, and now seeks to ignore.
 Throughout the campaign, Biden has modeled the kind of behavior — social distancing, wearing masks — that will bring down infection rates and save lives.
 He will listen to scientists, not quacks.